GregUtas/robust-services-core/README.md

 that is caught in `Thread.Start`, after which an appropriate recovery action is taken.
 Getting the safety net to work could be a challenge when porting RSC to another platform, which is why these tests are provided.
-All of the safety net tests can be run with the command `>read test.trap.critical.`  During each test, the following are generated (see the `recover.*` files in the [`output`](/output) directory):
+All of the safety net tests can be run with the command `>read test.trap.all.`  During each test, the following are generated (see the `recover.*` files in the [`output`](/output) directory):

   * A function trace (`*.trace.txt`), as described above.